-Entrust Hires Jordan Avnaim as Chief Information Security Officer
+Entrust Hires Jordan Avnaim As Chief Information Security Officer

 Entrust's solutions are at the forefront of the cybersecurity industry and include new solutions to support organizations through their Zero Trust journey and post-quantum cryptography approach.
 As CISO, Avnaim will play a key role in the company's advancement of these solutions.

-Avnaim holds both a Master of Engineering in Management of Technology with an Information Security focus and a Bachelor of Engineering in both Computer Engineering and Mathematics from Vanderbilt University.
+Avnaim holds both a Master of Engineering in Management of Technology with an Information Security foand a Bachelor of Engineering in both Computer Engineering and Mathematics from Vanderbilt University.
 Avnaim is a member of Infragard, FS-ISAC, ISC2, ISACA and is a Certified Information Systems Security Professional (CISSP).

 Avnaim will also join the Entrust Cybersecurity Institute as an expert member.
 To access critical insights C-suite leaders need to protect their organizations, tune into the Entrust Cybersecurity Institute Podcast.